mongodb/docs/source/reference/commands.rst

    seconds.
 Without arguments, ``sleep``, causes a "read lock" for 100 seconds.

-.. describe:: getnonce
+.. mongodb:command:: getnonce

    ``getnonce`` is an internal command.

    .. slave-ok

-.. describe:: getoptime
+.. mongodb:command:: getoptime

    ``getoptime`` is an internal command.

    .. slave-ok

-.. describe:: godinsert
+.. mongodb:command:: godinsert

    ``godinsert`` is an internal command for testing purposes only.

    .. write-lock, slave-ok

-.. describe:: clean
+.. mongodb:command:: clean

    ``clean`` is an internal command.

    .. write-lock, slave-ok

-.. describe:: applyOps
+.. mongodb:command:: applyOps

    ``applyOps`` is an internal command that supports sharding functionality.

    .. write-lock

-.. describe:: replSetElect
+.. mongodb:command:: replSetElect

    ``replSetElect`` is an internal command that support replica set functionality.

    .. slave-ok, admin-only

-.. describe:: replSetGetRBID
+.. mongodb:command:: replSetGetRBID

    ``replSetGetRBID`` is an internal command that support replica set functionality.

    .. slave-ok, admin-only

-.. describe:: replSetHeartbeat
+.. mongodb:command:: replSetHeartbeat

    ``replSetheThis`` is an internal command that support replica set functionality.

    .. slave-ok

-.. describe:: replSetFresh
+.. mongodb:command:: replSetFresh

    ``replSetFresh`` is an internal command that support replica set functionality.

    .. slave-ok, admin-only

-.. describe:: writeBacksQueued
+.. mongodb:command:: writeBacksQueued

    ``writeBacksQueued`` is an internal command that returns true if there are operations in the write back queue when